-The 4Runner’s interior is highly functional; reviewers report that its controls are straightforward and simple to use.
+The Toyota 4Runner’s interior is highly functional; test drivers report that its controls are straightforward and simple to use.
 They say that hard plastics are used extensively throughout the cabin, but major touch points are made of softer material.
-The 4Runner comfortably seats five, though an optional third-row seat bumps up seating capacity to seven.
+The 2013 4Runner comfortably seats five, though an optional third-row seat bumps up seating capacity to seven.
 Most critics say the third row is best suited to children.
 The base model comes with Bluetooth and an eight-speaker stereo with a USB port and auxiliary input jack.
 Upper trims can be outfitted with heated power leather seats, as well as Toyota’s Entune infotainment system.

 - "This important [body-on-frame] distinction means that the 4Runner remains capable of towing heavy loads as well as venturing over rough and rugged terrain.
 The trade-off for this design, however, is a rather truck-like ride, a narrow and somewhat cramped interior and bit more roll and heave when winding through twisting mountain roads.
 But, for the true outdoorsperson, the 2013 Toyota 4Runner SUV's shortcomings are minor compared to its durability and dependability and in the end, that's all an SUV owner can ask for." -- Kelley Blue Book

 - "4Runner's impressive off-road chops and decent-for-a-vehicle-of-its-type fuel economy are more than offset by its clumsy handling, floaty ride, and difficult-to-access cabin." -- Consumer Guide

 - "For the relatively few drivers who require an all-conquering, all-terrain SUV, the … Toyota 4Runner is a top choice.
 Those city folk who need more passenger space and less off-road capability would be better served by a car-based crossover SUV." -- Edmunds (2011)

 Other SUVs to Consider